kiwiirc/plugin-fileuploader/README.md

 	"fileuploader": {
 		"server": "http://localhost:8088/files",
 		"maxFileSize": 10485760,
-		"note": "Add am optional note to the upload dialog" }
+		"note": "Add an optional note to the upload dialog" }
 }
 ```